EGYPT – Northeast & Sinai

 Mohammed Ali era.
 Johann Ludwig Burckhardt, who visited the site in the first decade of the 19th century, reported a large building with stone walls and no habitations around it.
 There was a large reservoir for the pilgrims filled from a brackish well.
 The garrison consisted of about fifty soldiers and the fort was used as a magazine to provision the Egyptian Army in its expeditions against the Wahabis.

-An explorer at the beginning of the 20th century describes it as a square fort on “absolutely barren ground”, built as a place to provide Haj pilgrims with water.
+An explorer at the beginning of the 20th century described it as a square fort on “absolutely barren ground”, built as a place to provide Haj pilgrims with water.
 It was manned by an officer and ten soldiers; a village around the fort consisted of fifteen to twenty houses inhabited by ex-soldiers and their families.
 All food was transported from Gaza or Suez, though the villagers cultivated small patches of ground with corn and maize when Wadi el-Arish flooded.
 This did not occur every year and the Wadi dried up very quickly.
 Some of the villagers also kept camels.
 It took the Cairo pilgrims three days to reach an-Nekhel from Suez, and another three days to reach Aqaba.

 World War I. Around 1900 the pilgrimage switched its route to one along the shores of the Gulf of Suez, and an-Nekhel went into decline.
-The fortress was blown up by the Turkish army during the First World War.
+The fortress was blown up by the Turkish army during WWI.
 Two British cavalry columns with three airplanes, commanded by Colonel William Grant, approached an-Nekhel on 17 February 1917, to find that it had been abandoned.
 This was the last British action in their Sinai campaign against the Turks.
 T.E.
 Lawrence writes, in chapter 59 (Seven Pillars of Wisdom), of passing near the fort ruins on his way from the capture of Aqaba in July 1917 to report to the Egyptian British command.

 A visitor, around 1930, found three policemen, a corporal, and one villager, and recommended the big reservoir as worth a visit.
-Traveling by car, the road to an-Nekhel was slow due to water gullies, several inches deep, every two or three hundred yards, reducing the vehicle’s speed to 25 miles per hour.
+Travelling by car, the road to an-Nekhel was slow due to water gullies, several inches deep, every two or three hundred yards, reducing the vehicle’s speed to 25 miles per hour.

 1956 war.
 During Israel’s Sinai Campaign, an-Nekhel was captured by the Israeli Army on the evening of 30 October 1956.